thewca/wca-regulations/wca-regulations.md

 ## <article-E><fewest-moves><fewestmovessolving> Article E: Fewest Moves Solving

-- E2) Procedure for Fewest Moves Solving:
+- E2) Procedure for 3x3x3 Fewest Moves:
     - E2a) The judge distributes a scramble sequence to all competitors.
 The judge then starts the stopwatch and calls "GO".
     - E2b) All competitors have a total time limit of 60 minutes to find and write a solution.
         - E2b1) The judge should call "5 MINUTES REMAINING" at 55 minutes, and must call "STOP" at 60 minutes.